On the Desolate Mountain

 The poem is an interlaced or alternating alliterative and rhyming pentameter retelling of the Burning Bush theophany (Moses on Horeb).
 The poem shifts between a global, elevated vantage and a personal, embodied vantage without switching from the third person narration.

-The author writes mainly alliterative verse and poems centuries out of date.
-You can find him on Substack @traditionalpoet and (active) on X with the handle @trad_poet.
-He lives in Nth Queensland, Australia.
+R.A.R.
+Knight writes (dabbles) mainly alliterative verse and poems centuries out of date.
+You can find him on X with the handle @trad_poet.
 He has had poems accepted for publication in journals like Forgotten Ground Regained, the VoegelinView, Reveille Journal, and La Rotonde.

 View all posts